What is HAL?

 Help us Improve HAL!

 At the end of the day, HAL is as much yours as it is ours.
 We want him to represent what you are capable of doing and that we all can build and make together.
 As such, we want you to help us make HAL even better!
-Please, submit any ideas for more sounds or capabilities in the form linked below!
+Please, submit any ideas for more sounds or capabilities in the linked form!
 Remember, though, that super-cute 5-year-old from next door is also going to be able to play with HAL, so keep suggestions appropriate… Thanks!